JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 ### Setup

-By default, unsigned transactions are rejected by the Substrate runtime unless they are explicitly allowed.
-So we need to write the logic to allow unsigned transactions for certain particular dispatched functions as follows:
+By default, unsigned transactions are rejected by the runtime unless they are explicitly allowed.
+So we need to write logic to allow unsigned transactions for certain particular dispatched functions as follows:

 src: